-The loss of confidential information may result in civil or criminal legal liability and prosecution by enforcement bodies, which may subject the Group to the imposition of material fines and/or penalties and the costs associated with defending these claims.
-In addition, failure to comply with the GDPR or other privacy laws may result in the relevant regulator ordering the Group to cease processing activities, which would result in a significant operational disruption.
+The loss of personal data (which may include confidential information) may result in civil or criminal legal liability and prosecution by enforcement bodies, which may subject the Group to the imposition of material fines and/or penalties and the costs associated with defending these claims.
+In addition, the relevant data protection supervisory authority may order certain Group legal entities to cease processing activities, which would result in a significant operational disruption.

-Inappropriate disclosure of confidential information or violation of the GDPR or other privacy laws may also result in significant reputational harm and public scrutiny, a loss of investor confidence and reduced third-party reliance on the Group's information technology systems.
-In addition, restoration and remediation of disclosed confidential information may be costly, difficult or even impossible.
+Inappropriate disclosure of confidential information or violation of the GDPR or other privacy laws may also result in significant reputational harm and public scrutiny, a loss of investor confidence and reduced third-party reliance on the Group's information technology systems or other data handling practices.
+In addition, restoration and remediation of disclosed confidential information or personal data may be costly, difficult or even impossible.
 These consequences may adversely impact the Group's results of operations and financial condition.